Insurrection Act of 1807: Purpose and content

-The 1807 Act replaced the earlier Calling Forth Act of 1792, which had allowed for federalization of state militias, with similar language that allowed either for federalization of state militias or use of the regular armed forces in the case of rebellion against a state government.
-The Act did not provide a criminal penalty for insurrection, which was instead introduced by the Confiscation Act of 1862.
+As a federal law, the Insurrection Act of 1807 replaced the earlier Calling Forth Act of 1792 that allowed the federalization of state militias.
+The legal language of the Insurrection Act allowed for either the federalization of state militias or the use of regular army forces to quell any rebellion against a state government.
+The Insurrection Act did not stipulate any criminal penalty for insurrectionists, which penalty later was introduced by the Confiscation Act of 1862.
+The original text of the Insurrection Act of 1807 is: